maxbo8/react-instagram/README.md

-#  This Simple application to explore the possibilities of using the following technologies:
+#  This simple application to explore the possibilities of using the following technologies:
 -  React;
 -  Babel.